 Ultimately, the best way to protect your interests is to be pre-emptive.
 Ideally, a Partnership Agreement should be put in place before commencing the business.
 This agreement should adequately provide for ways to deal with disagreement between the partners.

-We strongly recommend that anyone who enters into a commercial partnership prepares a Partnership Agreement so as to minimise the risk of problems arising during the winding up of your firm.
+We strongly recommend that anyone who enters into a commercial partnership prepares a Partnership Agreement to minimise the risk of problems arising during the winding up of your business.
 If you would like to speak someone about preparing or updating a Partnership Agreement, call us on 1300 654 590.

 Can my former partner claim profits from the business after dissolution?